ajx42/Software-Engineering-Project/README.md

 4. Enter your MySQL username and password in the database configuration file.
 It's named __config.php__ and can be found at sep-2/src/db_stuff.

 ###### Part - 3: Configuring the mailer
 5. Edit the file mail configuration file located at sep-2/src/\_mail\_\_.
 It's also named __config.php__.
-Fill in your email account details from where you wish to send notifications from.
+Fill in your email account details where you wish to send notifications from.

 ###### Part - 4: Testing the setup
 6. There are a few dummy accounts already created to get you started.